hvillase/sonotexto/README.md

 **tg**: this returns the playback to the start point of the sample depending on the frequency.
 You can put values from 0 to higher.

 **st**: this is the initial point from which the sample starts to play.
-You can modify this number by multiplying or dividing the numFRames of the sample. eg. ~buf1.numFrames/2 will start at the half of the sample.
-Be careful not to divide in 1, otherwise you have no sound because you are starting at the end of the sample.
+You can modify this number by multiplying or dividing the numFRames of the sample. eg. ~buf1.numFrames/2 will start at half of the sample.
+Be careful not to divide or multuply by 1, otherwise, you have no sound because you are getting the number of samples to start at the end of the sample.

 **loop**: you can put values from 0 to 1.
 0 is loop inactive, and 1 is loop active.